3DFin/3DFin_CC_Tutorial/Readme.md

-﻿# 3DFin tutorial
+﻿# 3DFin CloudCompare tutorial

-## Getting started with 3DFin to extract individual tree information from terrestrial point clouds
+## Getting started with 3DFin plugin to extract individual tree information from terrestrial point clouds

+Goals:

-- to understand the basic concepts behind the 3DFin workflow
+- To understand the basic concepts behind the 3DFin workflow
-- learn how to apply the 3DFin software to extract individual trees from a 3D point-cloud
+- To learn how to use 3DFin software to extract individual trees from a 3D point cloud
-- understand what the outputs of the 3DFin workflow mean
+- To understand what the outputs of the 3DFin workflow mean

 ### Requirements to run this tutorial

 This tutorial uses real world data to showcase its contents.
-The tutorial is detailed enough to follow along just by reading it, but you can always replicate its contents in your own pc downloading the data and processing them in 3DFin plugin.
+It is detailed enough to follow along just by reading it, but you can always replicate its contents in your own pc downloading the data and processing them in 3DFin plugin.
 To do so, you will need a recent version of CloudCompare that incorporates 3DFin plugin.
 You can download a zip-file containing a running version for Windows here:

 [Download CloudCompare](https://www.danielgm.net/cc/release/)